Trump State Department aide charged with assault at Capitol

 As the mob struggled with police in the tunnel, Klein pushed the riot shield, which had been stolen from an officer, in between the Capitol doors, preventing police from closing them, authorities say.
 Eventually, an officer used chemical spray, forcing Klein to move somewhere else, officials say.

 Klein was arrested Thursday in Virginia and faces charges including obstructing Congress and assaulting officers using a dangerous weapon.

 He was in custody on Friday and couldn’t be reached for comment.
 It was not immediately clear whether he had an attorney who could comment on his behalf.
 A Trump spokesman said he had no comment.

-At least five people, including a Capitol Police officer, died as a result of the Jan.
-6 insurrection, and roughly 300 people have been charged.
+At least five people, including a Capitol Police officer, died as a result of the violence, and two other officers killed themselves after.
+More than 300 people have been charged with federal crimes.

 Klein became a staff assistant in the State Department shortly after Trump’s inauguration in 2017, according to a financial disclosure report.
 He held a top secret security clearance that was renewed in 2019, according to the court papers.
 He resigned from his position on Jan.
 19, the day before Joe Biden was sworn in as president, authorities said.